 When you start work with a data set, your first goals are to understand the data set and to clean it up.
 Logically these are two separate processes, but in practice they are intertwined: you can’t clean your data set until you understand it at some level, but you won’t fully understand it until it’s clean.
 Thus this section will cover both.

-We’ll also introduce a lot of data science concepts in this section.
+I’ll also introduce some data science concepts in this section.
 This makes for lengthy discussions of tasks that in practice you can complete very quickly.

 Setting Up